-Resolve to Make This Year A Safe Year
+Resolve to Make 2016 A Safe & Injury Free Year

 Supervision and preparedness are the best ways to help prevent children from getting injured at home.